White Box Methods for Explanations of Convolutional Neural Networks in Image Classification Tasks: Methods based on network structure

 \section{Methods based on network structure}

 This category of methods integrates the architecture of the network while explaining the output.
 Starting from an output neuron, they employ different local redistribution rules to propagate the prediction to the input layer to obtain the relevance score maps.
-In this section, we present the details of the methods that belong to this category and differ in the rules that they use for the redistribution process.
+Unlike the previous category, these methods do not compute gradients in the network.
+In this section, we present the details of them.